Skip to main content

 Install a package into the target environment and create an InstalledPackage record.

 This is the primary deployment command.
-It validates the package, applies the configuration, and records the installation history.
+It validates the package, applies the configuration, and records the deployment history.

 tsm package install AllConfig